mkeller3/FastGeosuitability/README.md

 ### Point Suitability Example

 In the example below, I am trying to rank a series of larger cities within the Midwest based off of 3 variables like the example before.
-In this situation, I am trying to find the best county to live in if I wanted to be by a large amount of Walmart's, Chick Fil A's, and Starbucks.
+In this situation, I am trying to find the best city to live in if I wanted to be by a large amount of Walmart's, Chick Fil A's, and Starbucks.

 ### Point Suitability Results